ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-In this example, the AS is returning only a pair of [subject identifiers](#response-subject)
+In this example, the AS is returning only a set of [subject identifiers](#response-subject),
-as both an email address and an opaque identifier.
+simultaneously as an opaque identifier, an email address and a decentralized identifier (DID).

 ~~~
 {